-9. Lease Liability
+8. Lease Liability

-During the six month period ended June 30, 2021, the Company entered into a five year lease agreement with IDX with respect to office space.
+During the year ended December 31, 2021, the Company entered into a five year lease agreement with IDX with respect to office space.
 The lease expires in November 2025.
-The Company recognized the right of use asset and lease liability in accordance with IFRS 16, Leases.
 The lease is calculated using an incremental borrowing rate of 10% per annum.